 When it comes to attracting traffic to your website – content is key.
 But the addition of search engine optimization (SEO) to that content makes a world of difference as to whether big search engines, such as Google.com, will find your website, according to HowStuffWorks.com.

 With strong content and the proper marketing, your website will gain traffic – and consistent traffic.
-Search engines use what are called “spiders” or “crawlers” to search webpages and define content.
+Search engines use what is called “spiders” or “crawlers” to search web pages and define content.
 This content is then ranked and becomes the results you see when you type a keyword or search term into the search engine.

 To become a top entry on search engines, such as Google or Yahoo, follow some of these simple tips, according to HowStuffWorks.com: